rellermeyer/TUD-DistributedSystems/docs/report.md

 ### Thoughts on the paper

-Although the paper is mostly written in a clear and concise manner, some parts seems to be lacking and not fully clear to me.
+Although the paper is mostly written in a clear and concise manner, some parts seems to be lacking and not fully clear to us.

 The decision certificate contains a list of votes and registrations, both signed by the sender.
-WHile the signature for the registration contains the sender, the signature of the vote does not.
+While the signature for the registration contains the sender, the signature of the vote does not.
 We assume that this is a typo in the paper.

 p.39 "Furthermore, we assume that a correct participant *registers with f+1 or more correct coordinator replicas* before it sends a reply to the initiator when the transaction is propagated to this participant with a request coming from the initiator."
 p.42 "Because the participant p is correct and responded to the initiator's request properly, it must have *registered with at lease 2f+1 coordinator replicas* prior to sending its reply to the initiator."